huynhthanhtuyen456/financial-assistant/README.rst

 ===================================
-FinSC - Financial Assistant AI API
+FinAI - Financial Assistant AI API
 ===================================

-**FinSC** (Financial Assistant AI API Trading) is a comprehensive backend system designed to facilitate financial data analysis and algorithmic trading.
+**FinAI** (Financial Assistant AI API Trading) is a comprehensive backend system designed to facilitate financial data analysis and algorithmic trading.
 This project leverages a robust stack including TimescaleDB, PostgreSQL, and MongoDB to manage financial datasets and serve API requests.

 .. contents:: Table of Contents
    :depth: 2